 The Tamil Nadu government manages the TNHB housing scheme to give state people access to inexpensive housing.
-Residential units and business units are the two categories into which the properties under this scheme are divided.
-The scheme includes caste- and occupation-based reservations.
+Residential and business units are the two categories into which the properties are under this scheme.
+A set of these homes have also been assigned to the state's police force.
 People with disabilities are also given a reservation under the plan.

-The Nandamuri Taraka Rama Rao (NTR) Housing Plan was launched in 2016 to assist Andhra Pradesh's poor population in acquiring inexpensive homes.
+The Nandamuri Taraka Rama Rao (NTR) Housing Plan was launched to assist Andhra Pradesh's poor population in acquiring inexpensive homes.
+You must have a BPL or white ration card to apply for the NTR housing scheme.
+You would receive a subsidy of ₹2.5 lakh under this scheme.
 Under the Pradhan Mantri Awas Yojana (PMAY) and NTR (Urban) Nagar schemes, the government of Andhra Pradesh distributed 15,091 homes in 2018–19.

-The Haryana Housing Board is in charge of establishing construction divisions, design cells, and other essential committees that oversee the execution of the various activities related to affordable housing plans.
-A new government housing scheme called the Haryana Board Housing Scheme offers freehold residential and commercial properties.
+The Haryana Housing Board is in charge of establishing construction divisions, design cells, and other essential committees that oversee the execution of the various activities related to affordable housing plans, especially for the socially and economically poorer segments of society, since the establishment of the (Act No. 20 of 1971).

 In general, affordable housing schemes seek to provide more inexpensive housing options for those who cannot afford to buy or rent at market prices.

 The central government scheme for new house construction is the Pradhan Mantri Awas Yojana (PMAY) or the Prime Minister's Housing Scheme.